 However, in some circumstances a plaintiff can claim “exemplary damages,” more commonly called “punitive damages.”
 The purpose of punitive damages is to punish the wrongdoer and to dissuade them and others from similar conduct in the future.
 See Orkin Exterminating Co. v.
 Traina, 486 N.E.
 2d 1019, 1022 (Ind.
 1986).

 In the state of Indiana, punitive damages are not recoverable in wrongful death cases.
 They also are not recoverable in most personal injury cases because the defendant typically acted with simple negligence rather than willful or wanton misconduct.
 You may be awarded punitive damages if the defendant knowingly acted with conscious and intentional misconduct that had a high probability of causing injury.

-In a civil case, the Plaintiff has the burden of proving their case by the greater weight of the evidence.
-However, regarding a punitive damages claim, the Plaintiff’s burden is higher.
-The Plaintiff must prove their punitive damages claim by clear and convincing evidence.
+In a civil case, the plaintiff has the burden of proving their case by the greater weight of the evidence.
+However, with a punitive damages claim, the plaintiff’s burden is higher.
+The plaintiff must prove their punitive damages claim with clear and convincing evidence.
 This is where a personal injury lawyer with courtroom experience can help.

 Indiana Punitive Damages Caps & Allocation

 Indiana Code § 34-51-3-4 caps the amount of punitive damages that can be awarded to plaintiffs in a civil action.
 The cap is $50,000 or three times the total compensatory damages award, whichever is greater.